doug-wade/tybalt/packages/website/pages/linting-guide.md

 And now you can run `npm run lint` to lint your code!

-You can see the [eslint plugin documentation](/pages/eslint-plugin) for more details on setting up linting using the eslint plugin.
+You can see the [eslint plugin documentation](/pages/eslint-plugin) and the [eslint documentation](https://eslint.org/docs/latest/use/configure/) for more details on setting up linting using the eslint plugin.